JanDonnermayer/AzureDemos.SignalR/README.md

 # AzureDemos.SignalR

-A simple example on how different agents can communicate in an event-based manner using Microsoft Azure SignalR.
+A simple example on how different agents can communicate in an event-based manner using [Microsoft SignalR](https://azure.microsoft.com/en-us/services/signalr-service/) and the Azure cloud.

 ## Setup